How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 Chances are there are more bacteria in the humidifier.
 These could cause humidifier sickness symptoms!

 Mold is one of the many indoor allergens that we really would not want to have at home.
-It can be especially bad for people that are asthmatic or generally, people who are always affected by allergies.
+It can be bad for people who are asthmatic or have a compromised immune system.

 Where there is moisture, there is likely to be mold.
 Since a humidifier is always in contact with water, mold is going to grow unless you take deliberate steps to prevent it.